PennyLaneAI/plugin-test-matrix/README.md

 ## Adding a plugin

-The file [`workflow-template.yml`](workflow-template.yml) is a Jinja2 template that makes it easy to add a new plugin to the testing matrix.
+Two Jinja2 workflow templates are provided, that makes it easier to add a new plugin to the test matrix:

+* [`workflow-template-latest.yml`](workflow-template-latest.yml): for testing plugins against PennyLane latest
+* [`workflow-template-stable.yml`](workflow-template-stable.yml): for testing plugins against PennyLane stable

 Simply add a new plugin to the `workflows` list in [`compile.py`](compile.py), with the following dictionary keys:

 * `plugin` (required): the name of the plugin **not including the PennyLane prefix**.
 The plugin repository and PyPI project are inferred from the plugin name.
 E.g., `'plugin': 'qiskit'` will correspond to the GitHub repo PennyLaneAI/pennylane-qiskit and the PyPI project `pennylane-qiskit`.

+* `gh_user` (required): the GitHub user or organization which hosts the plugin repository.

 * `which` (required): a set specifying whether to generate a workflow to test the `{"latest"}` (GitHub master) version of the plugin, `{"stable"}` (PyPI) version of the plugin, or both `{"latest", "stable"}`.

 * `requirements` (optional): a list of Python packages that should be installed prior to plugin installation.
 You may use `pip` syntax, e.g., `pyscf==1.7.2`.

+* `requirements_latest` (optional): *additional* list of Python packages that should be installed prior to latest/GitHub master plugin installation.
+For example, if the latest version of the plugin depends on a development version of a particular framework.

 * `device_tests` (optional): a list of command line arguments to pass to the PennyLane device integration tests.
 Each list element corresponds to a single test run, e.g.,